aliawilkinson/bend-sports-radio-website2/README.md

 Alia Wilkinson

 ## Summary
-This website is a promotional website for Fox Sports 94.9 in Central Oregon.
+This website is a promotional website for Fox Sports 94.9 sports radio station in Central Oregon.

 ## Feature List
 * Custom audio element that saves the radio station $100 per month.